 Unbilled transactions are the usage or consumption of Azure resources that have not yet been invoiced or included in your billing statement.
 These transactions occur when you have active reservations, but the usage hasn’t been processed or accounted for in the current billing cycle.

 Unbilled transactions can occur for various reasons, such as timing differences between resource usage and the billing cycle, delays in usage data processing, or the reservation term not aligning perfectly with the billing period.
-These transactions do not impact your current reservation balance since they have not been invoiced yet.
+Because these transactions have not been invoiced yet, they do not impact your current reservation balance.

 Billing profiles